Skip to content

 Which Is Better to Protect My PCBA — Conformal Coating or Potting?

-To best protect your PCBA, you’ll have to consider several different factors of your product and how PCB resin coating and potting contribute to them.
+To best protect your PCBA, you’ll have to consider several factors of your product and how PCB resin coating and potting contribute to them.

 Environmental factors play a significant role in choosing a protective material.
 Will your PCBA be exposed to any of the following?

-• Extremely high or low temperatures: You will have to consider the way resin can behave during use in extreme temperatures, how sudden or gradual the change is and how heat could affect production.
+• Extremely high or low temperatures: You will have to consider the way resin can behave during use in extreme temperatures, how sudden or gradual the change is, and how heat could affect production.
 Resin generates a lot of heat when mixed with its hardener, which can cause damage to the PCBA or the housing if it gets too hot.

-• Physical shock: If your component might be exposed to heavy physical shock, the resin can help spread the impact out across the material and reduce or eliminate the damage to the PCBA.
+• Physical shock: If your component might be exposed to heavy physical shock, the resin can help spread the impact across the material and reduce or eliminate the damage to the PCBA.

-• Chemical exposure: If your PCBA could be exposed to harsh chemicals, both resin and coatings provide exceptional protection from both exposure and submersion.
+• Chemical exposure: If your PCBA could be exposed to harsh chemicals, both resin and coatings provide exceptional protection from exposure and submersion.

 a printed circuit board being encapsulated with a coating